 - Employers may designate an authorized representative to act on their behalf to complete the Form I-9 verification process, but the employer is liable for any violations;

-- The employer may Employers/chosen representative maintaining social distancing may inspect all ID and EAD documents of new hires remotely via video, fax or email;
+- The employer or the Employer’s chosen representative maintaining social distancing may inspect all ID and EAD documents of new hires remotely via video, fax or email;

 - They should notate “COVID-19” as the reason for the physical inspection delay in the Section 2 Additional Information field;